EternityForest/standards/drafts/open_project_guidelines.md

 One of the following three schemes is suggested for identifiers with limited scope not subject to collision issues on a global scale:

-One is to use reserved characters, such as reserving all identifiers starting with '\_\_', reserving all characters containing a dot, colon, or slash and allow custom or local use of the rest, or some similar prefix or suffix based scheme.

 #### Prefix Based

-In general, "special" or "builtin" identifiers should never begin with "x-" and anything starting with this string should be reserved for private use, but applications actually using "x-" prefixes strings must not cause data loss or any other such undesirable result in the event of a collision.
+In general, "special" or "builtin" identifiers should never begin with "x-" and anything starting with this string should be reserved for private use, but applications actually using "x-" prefixes strings should not cause data loss or any other such undesirable result in the event of a collision.

+Alternatively, a prefix such as "\_\_" can be used to denote reserved identifiers, with all others being available for private use.

 #### Hierarchy/URI-Like